top of page

 Administrative Evolution

 From the 1970s to the 1990s and beyond, Mizoram experienced several administrative changes.
-The creation of districts such as Aizawl, Lunglei, and Chhimtuipui reflected shifts in governance and regional focus, emphasizing the importance of local identities.
+The creation of districts such as Aizawl, Lunglei, and Chhimtuipui reflected shifts in governance and regional focus, emphasising the importance of local identities.

 A Dynamic Administrative Landscape